-The most notable modelling assumption was ignition probability, which determines the average long-term fire frequency.
-The average, pre-industrial long-term-fire-cycle (LTFC) for the entire western boreal Canada was determined by a combination of a literature review, a two-day workshop of fire regime experts, and another four years of collaboration among fire regime experts to finalize the details.
-For a full description and explanation of the development of the western boreal pre-industrial LTFC map(s), see Andison (2019).
+The most notable modelling assumption was ignition probability, which determines the average longterm fire frequency.
+The average, pre-industrial long-term-fire-cycle (LTFC) for all of western boreal Canada was determined by a combination of a literature review, a two-day workshop of fire regime experts, and another three years of collaboration among fire regime experts to finalize the details.
+For a full description and explanation of the LTFC map, see Andison (2018).
+See below for how these data were used to calibrate LANDMINE.